isopod-cloud/chasm/README.md

 The config file determines:

-1. which clouds are scraped for subnets (from the "accounts" field)
+1. Which clouds are scraped for subnets (from the "accounts" field)
-2. which subnets are meshed together (from the "subnets" field within the "VPCs" field for each "account")
+2. Which subnets are meshed together (from the "subnets" field within the "VPCs" field for each "account")
     - We do not need to specify "VPCs" in order to run the scrape functionality.
 It is only used for meshing.

 Copy the example config file into `./mount/config.json`.